 3. Conduct a Keyword Analysis

-Understanding the competitive landscape of certain keywords is vital to choosing the right phrases for your campaigns.
+Understanding the competitive landscape of certain keywords is vital to effective affiliate keyword research and choosing the right phrases for your campaigns.
 Search terms that are highly competitive, while profitable, can also be difficult to rank for.

 This is why focusing on long-tail keywords is especially beneficial for affiliate marketing.
 Ubersuggest is a free keyword research and suggestion tool created by Neil Patel, which can help identify keyword competition.
 It also makes it easier to form a list of keywords based on what's working for your competitors:

-There is also a Content Ideas section that lists some of the top-performing pages for each keyword.
-This can help give you a jump-start on your content creation strategy and topics.
+There's also a Content Ideas section that lists some of the top-performing pages for each keyword.
+This can give you a jump-start on your content creation strategy and topics.

 4. Search Amazon